bigscience-workshop/Megatron-DeepSpeed/scripts/c4_mc4_processing/README.md

 ```

-# Compression Stat
+# Data Binarization Stat

 If you tokenize english with `t5` tokenizer, `784G` raw data becomes `344G` (`*.bin` size, including validation).
-But if you tokenize same `784G` raw data with `mt5` it becomes `756G` This is not what we were expecting.
+But if you tokenize same `784G` raw data with `mt5` it becomes `756G` This is not what we were expecting at first.
 Earlier we were expecting 50\% english and 50\% remaining language, but now after binarization (a.k.a. tokenization) that calculation doesn't hold.
-For all other languages, after binarization the size reduced drastically.
+For most of the languages, after binarization the size reduced drastically.
 The stats are below,

 |Language|Raw Size|Binary Size|
 |--|--|--|